pm67nz/hpc_training/code/C/README.md

 cc -I$EBROOTGSL/include -o gsl_statistics_example gsl_statistics_example.c -L$EBROOTGSL/lib -lgsl
 ```

 Note: the path ```/mnt/FS4MB/NESINIWA/n17755/easybuild/software/GSL/2.4-CrayGNU-2017.06``` can be obtained by typing ```module show GSL```.
-Also the second method allows you to mix the GNU compilers with either Cray of Intel, which works for C but typically not Fortran programs.
+Also the second method allows you to mix the GNU compilers with either Cray of Intel, which works for C but typically not for Fortran programs.